Editor’s Note: This article was originally published in 2013 and was updated with all-new information in October 2018.

 Essential Reading: Lien Waiver vs Lien Release: What’s the Difference?

 The Difference Between Lien Waivers and “No Lien Clauses”

-No Lien Clauses, unlike lien waivers, are very controversial.
-In fact, they are only formally allowed in three states, and are expressly outlawed by the legislatures in over 20 states.
-View this national map of which states do and do not allow no lien clauses to invalidate mechanics lien or bond claim rights.
+Please note that, unlike the lien waiver document, no lien clauses are very controversial.
+In fact, they are only formally allowed in just 2 states and are expressly outlawed by the legislatures in over 20 states.

-Some States Have Regulated Lien Waiver Forms, But Most Don’t
+12 States Have Mandatory Lien Waiver Forms, But the Rest Do Not

 Now that you know some lien waiver background information, it’s time to turn to the instrument itself…and this where lien waiver management gets enormously confusing.
 While a few states create mandatory lien waiver forms, the majority of states do not, which leaves the parties to grapple about what these documents should and should not say.

 Only 12 states have statutory requirements for lien waiver forms, which are highlighted on this color-coded map, below.

 Click on each state’s link to see the Lien Waiver FAQs for that state.
 You can also download all of the waiver forms used in each state, all for free.